 by Susanna Gartler, PhD candidate, University of Vienna.
 October 2018

-Special Issue of the Northern Review on Resources and Sustainable Development in the Arctic 2015 – Issue #41
+Second special Issue of the Northern Review on Research from the Resources and Sustainable Development in the Arctic 2018 – Issue #47 Dealing with Resource Development in Canada’s North Guest editor: Chris Southcott, Lakehead University Published: 2018-08-03

 Guest edited by Chris Southcott

 - Resource Development and Northern Communities – An Introduction Chris Southcott